hearot/MICIO/README.md

 ### Union of Harmonies or Pauses

-The union operation allows you to combine two harmonies or two pauses into a single `Step`, with the following syntax:
+The union operation allows you to combine songs that each contain exactly one `Step` (i.e., a `Harmony` or a `Pause`), with the following syntax:

 ```text
 EXPR1 + EXPR2